pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

     call_command('migrate')

-So long as a table exists for its active record class, the ``DjangoActiveRecordStrategy`` can be used to store events using the Django ORM.
+So long as a table exists for its active record class, the ``DjangoRecordStrategy`` can be used to store events using the Django ORM.

 .. code:: python

-    from eventsourcing.infrastructure.django.strategy import DjangoActiveRecordStrategy
+    from eventsourcing.infrastructure.django.strategy import DjangoRecordStrategy
     from eventsourcing.infrastructure.django.models import StoredEventRecord

-    django_active_record_strategy = DjangoActiveRecordStrategy(
+    django_active_record_strategy = DjangoRecordStrategy(
         active_record_class=StoredEventRecord,
         sequenced_item_class=StoredEvent,
     )